 For French Learners

 It is a splendid way to learn vocabulary related to police investigations and crime.
-If you enjoy crime dramas and psychological thrillers, this series can be entertaining and beneficial for French learning.
+If you enjoy crime dramas and psychological thrillers, this series can be both entertaining and beneficial for learning French.

 18. Le Bureau des Légendes (The Bureau)

-Le Bureau des Légendes is a spy thriller series that follows detectives’ lives.
-They work for a French intelligence agency and its daring undercover agents.
+Le Bureau des Légendes is a spy thriller series that follows the lives of detectives who work for a French intelligence agency and its daring undercover agents.

 The TV show has received critical acclaim for its realistic picture of intelligence work, complex characters, and intricate plotlines.